Charles Ferdinand, Prince of Capua: Exile

 Ferdinand II never forgave his runaway brother.
 Charles was forced to live for the rest of his life in exile.
-He remained loyal to his wife, but all his estates were confiscated except the county of Mascali in Sicily, which he had inherited from his father.
+He remained loyal to his wife, but all of his estates were confiscated except the county of Mascali in Sicily, which he had inherited from his father.
 As Mascali was not run efficiently, it provided just a small revenue and the prince had to live modestly.
-For years Charles tried to obtained a pardon from his brother and be allowed to return to Naples, but to no avail.
-He had to settle in London at the expense of his wife and her relatives, accumulating debts.
+For years, Charles tried to obtain a pardon from his brother and be allowed to return to Naples but to no avail.
+He had to settle in London at the expense of his wife and her relatives and accumulated debts.

-The government of Lord Palmerston tried to intervene in his favor as a counterbalance to Ferdinand II's despotism.
+The government of Lord Palmerston tried to intervene in his favour as a counterbalance to Ferdinand II's despotism.
 In 1848, Charles aspired in vain to the crown of Sicily.
 When Palmerston got tired of him, Charles moved to Turin.
 Pursued by his creditors the prince moved constantly.